This is article #31 out of 50 in The Startup Marketing Playbook.

-If you consider a fresh graduate from college, looking to get into marketing, the following technical skills have become a requirement:
+If you consider hiring a recent graduate from college looking to get into marketing, the following technical skills have become a requirement:

 HTML and CSS

 We expect marketers today to be able to go into the code of an email or web page and make basic changes.
 Marketers shouldn’t need to rely on a clunky content management system — instead, they should have full control over web and email assets by leveraging code.

 The learn to code movement is far from new, and many people that are entering the marketing world are coming in with these skills in hand.
 This phenomenon increases the competitive velocity in the marketing field, and mandates that you get up to speed on basic web development.